Constituent Assembly of Bangladesh: Citizenship debate

 The minority Chakma lawmaker Manabendra Narayan Larma protested the use of the term "Bengali" to describe all Bangladeshi citizens.
 Larma said in his speech that "Under no definition or logic can a Chakma be a Bengali or a Bengali be a Chakma...
 As citizens of Bangladesh we are all Bangladeshis, but we also have a separate ethnic identity...".

 Article 70

 Under the interim constitution, law making powers resided with the executive branch.
-When K. M. Obaidur Rahman, an Awami League lawmaker, raised a question as to why the constituent assembly was not given legislative powers, Prime Minister Sheikh Mujibur Rahman became annoyed.
+K. M. Obaidur Rahman, an Awami League lawmaker, raised a question as to why the constituent assembly was not given legislative powers.
 Subsequently, on the advice of the prime minister, President Abu Sayeed Chowdhury introduced the Bangladesh Constituent Assembly (Cessation of Membership) Order 1972.
 The order stipulated that any resolution by a lawmaker without the approval of his/her party would result in expulsion from the assembly.
 The order inspired Article 70 of the Constitution of Bangladesh, which bans free votes and crossing the floor.